 Overview of Mouth, Nose, and Throat Cancers

-Cancers of the mouth, nose, and throat develop in almost 60,000 people in the United States each year.
-These cancers are more common among men, but the number of affected women is rising because smoking has increased among women.
+Cancers of the mouth, nose, and throat develop in almost 65,000 people in the United States each year.
+These cancers are more common among men because male smokers continue to outnumber female smokers and because oral human papillomavirus (HPV) infection is more frequent in males.
 Most affected people are between the ages of 50 and 70.
-However, these cancers are occurring more often in younger people.
+However, the cancers caused by HPV, which are primarily oropharyngeal cancers, occur more often in younger people.

 The most common sites of mouth, nose, and throat cancers are